FernandoCsm-Knight/Pineapple/README.md

 ## Exemples

-To use Pineapple, you can use the main file `main.cpp` to create your own neural networks, load datasets, and perform training and evaluation.
-The framework provides a simple interface for defining models, specifying loss functions, and choosing optimizers.

-As you start using Pineapple, you can refer to the provided video examples for guidance on how to implement various neural network architectures.
-If you don't want to use the default `main.cpp`, you will need to include the `pineapple.hpp` header in your project and link the template files at your own makefile.

-> Warning: In future versions CMake will be used to install and uninstall the library at windows and linux envirounments.
+To get started with Pineapple, you can refer to the provided examples in the`[examples](examples)` directory.
+These examples demonstrate how to create and train neural networks for classification and regression.

 ### Videos

+To learn Pineapple, you can refer to the provided video examples for guidance on how to implement neural network architectures.

 1. [Introduction to Tensor]()
 2. [Introduction to Pineapple Classification]()